Places

 Best Time to Go

-• Advent (late November–December) features Christmas markets, cathedral concerts, and fundraising-friendly atmospheres; plan for colder temps.
+- Advent (late November–December) features Christmas markets and cathedral concerts; plan for colder temperatures and earlier sunsets.

 Group Logistics

-• Lodging: 3–4★ city hotels with rehearsal space, monastery guesthouses, or alpine resorts with meeting rooms.
+- Lodging: 3–4★ city hotels with rehearsal rooms, monastery guesthouses, or alpine resorts with meeting spaces.

-• Meals: hotel breakfasts/dinners, heuriger dinners in Vienna, and alpine huts in Tyrol; dietary needs managed in advance.
+- Meals: hotel breakfasts/dinners, heuriger dinners in Vienna, and alpine huts in Tyrol; dietary needs are managed in advance.

-• Walking level: moderate—cobblestones, fortress climbs, and alpine paths; we plan lift access or alternative routes when needed.
+- Walking level: moderate—cobblestones, fortress climbs, and alpine paths; lift access or alternate routes are built in when needed.

 Extensions & Combos